AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/NancyGettingstartedpages/GettingStartedU4L04.md

 # Getting Started with Your Using Machine Learning to Detect Anomalies in Manufacturing Workshop

 Welcome to your Using Machine Learning to Detect Anomalies in Manufacturing workshop!
 We've prepared a seamless environment for you to explore and learn about machine learning and AI concepts and related Microsoft Azure services.
 Let's begin by making the most of this experience:

+## Accessing Your Lab Environment
+Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.